RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 * "TaiChi·Magisk"

-  According to user reports and verification, "TaiChi·Magisk" will break the functionality of Riru (Enhancement module is based on Riru).
-Once a problem occurs, you will find that the number of redirects is always 0.
+  You need to upgrade "TaiChi·Magisk" to 4.6.0 or higher.
+Depending on the user's return, it may be necessary to reboot twice.

-  **This is not our problem, and it is impossible for us to solve this problem alone.
-Please choose your own.**
+* Can't use camera on ZUK Z2

-* Can't use camera on ZUK Z2 (camera daemon not start)
+  This issue was reported by ZUK Z2 users using AEX 6.2 and said AEX 6.3 has no problem.

 ## Download and install